 1. They move slowly for a reason.

-Sloths are know for barely moving, and there's a good reason for that.
-In a 2018 study, researchers at the Sloth Conservation Foundation discovered that sloths' metabolism shuts down when the weather is too hot or too cold.
-Because sloths only eat leaves from a few variety of trees, their diet is very low in nutrition.
+Sloths are known for barely moving, and there's a good reason for that.
+In a study published in PeerJ, researchers at the Sloth Conservation Foundation discovered that sloths' metabolism shuts down when the weather is too hot or too cold.
+Because sloths only eat leaves from a few trees, their diet is very low in nutrition.
 Therefore, they can't expend a lot of energy to regulate their body temperature.

 "While we don’t know exactly how they are doing this ... but to our knowledge this is the first physiological evidence of a mammal quickly invoking reversible metabolic depression without entering a state of torpor [or] hibernation," Rebecca Cliffe, founder of Sloth Conservation Foundation, told National Geographic.

-A similar study in 2011 found that although the locomotion of sloths is similar to other mammals, such as monkeys, their anatomical structure is different.
+A similar earlier study by German researchers found that although the locomotion of sloths is similar to other mammals, such as monkeys, their anatomical structure is different.
 They have very long arms, but very short shoulder blades, allowing them to have a large reach with very little movement.
 That allows them to save energy while making the same movements as other animals.

 2. Sloths and moths help each other out.

-Sloths are an ecosystem in and of themselves, and they have a mutually beneficial relationship with moths, according to the Royal Society.
-Sloths allow algae to grow on their fur, which acts as camouflage for life among the green leaves of the jungle canopy and also as an extra source of nutrition.
+Sloths are an ecosystem in and of themselves, and they have a mutually beneficial relationship with moths, according to research published in the Proceedings of the Royal Society B. Sloths allow algae to grow on their fur, which acts as camouflage for life among the green leaves of the jungle canopy and also as an extra source of nutrition.
 (Yes, they eat it.)
-The moths help the algae to grow, and in return have a home on the sloth itself.
+The moths help the algae grow, and in return have a home on the sloth itself.
 Indeed, sloth moths have evolved to live nowhere else but in sloth fur!

 3. Sloths come down to the ground once a week to poop.